Serving

 # Predict function

-Before deploying an endpoint, complete the following predict function-related steps to ensure the code adheres to cnvrg requirements:
+Before deploying an endpoint, complete the following predict function-related steps to ensure the code adheres to AI Studio requirements:

-• Reference the predict function's query similarly to this: def predict(*input):, as cnvrg sends the query's input to your code exactly as entered.
-Note: The name of the file containing the function cannot contain a dash (-) in it.
+, as AI Studio sends the query's input to your code exactly as entered.
+Note: The name of the file containing the function cannot contain a dash (-

 TIP

-Because cnvrg constructs the service using the code supplied, users can execute any script within the predict function from their Git repository and project files.
+Because AI Studio constructs the service using the code supplied, users can execute any script within the predict function from their Git repository and project files.
 This allows users to process inputs and trigger other logic in addition to querying their model.

 # Predict function examples